GeorgiosNikolopoulos/NeuroLog/README.md

 To generate a model that attempts to predict the log message, the exact same steps as the severity model need to be followed with three variations:
 1. Train a tokenizer with [trainTokenizer](statement_prediction/trainTokenizer.py).
 You can gather your own train text or, alternatively, point [gatherSourceLogs](statement_prediction/gatherSourceLogs.py) to a root folder containing many Java projects.
+A tokenizer model already exists, but this model is far from optimal due to a lack of data.
 2. Pass the relevant parameters to [convertCorpusForML](convertCorpusForML.py) and [trainandtest](azure/ptgnn/ptgnn/implementations/graph2seq/trainandtest.py).
 3. Use the local, modified version of ptgnn.
 This version is better optimized for message prediction and also calculates